 What can you use for a scotch egg sauce?

-Tried my recipe for gluten free & keto scotch eggs?
+Tried my recipe for keto paleo scotch eggs?

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌